 The Category 2 classification means the macadamia industry’s share of the total cost is now $1.27 million which includes both the cost of the transition to management plan and the cost of the previous eradication attempt.

-On behalf of the macadamia industry, AMS has asked the Australian Government to underwrite the industry’s cost-sharing obligation for the response to varroa mite, using the EPPR levy as the mechanism for repayment within the recommended 10-year period.
+On behalf of the macadamia industry, the AMS asked the Australian Government to underwrite the industry’s cost-sharing obligation for the response to varroa mite, using the EPPR levy as the mechanism for repayment within the recommended 10-year period.

 The macadamia industry is currently not paying the EPPR levy as, historically, it has been activated on a needs basis to cover the cost of pest incursions.
 The last activation was for the Varroa jacobsoni response in 2017-2021.